-Trump heads for Kim summit touting North Korea denuclearization benefits
+Trump heads to North Korea summit in no rush on denuclearization

 Speaking in Washington on Sunday, Trump said he believed he saw eye-to-eye with Kim and that they had developed “a very, very good relationship.”

-In a tweet on Monday, he stressed the benefits to North Korea if it gave up its nuclear weapons.
+Tweeting on Monday, he stressed the benefits to North Korea if it gave up its nuclear weapons.
 “With complete Denuclearization, North Korea will rapidly become an Economic Powerhouse.
 Without it, just more of the same.
 Chairman Kim will make a wise decision!”
 Trump said.

 Trump told reporters he and Kim would have “a very tremendous summit.”